 In ABC's show Once Upon a Time, Sarah Bolger plays Princess Aurora, who's based on the daughter of Sleeping Beauty from the fairy tale but has a sleeping curse cast on her as well.
 Twenty-eight years later Prince Phillip wakes her with true love's kiss.
 Things are complicated when Aurora is at first jealous of his friend Mulan, thinking she's into Prince Phillip — but Mulan only has eyes for Aurora .

-Disney's Maleficent , slated for release in May, is the prequel to Sleeping Beauty.
+Disney's Maleficent , out today, is the prequel to Sleeping Beauty.
 It tells the untold story of how the evil queen, played by Angelina Jolie , went from the heroine to the villain of the fairy tale.